-Lynn Roebuck, MS, CCC-SLP & Ashley McLeroy, MSME Audience: General, SLPs
+Lynn Roebuck, MS, CCC-SLP & Ashley McLeroy, MSME Audience: GENERAL, SLPs All levels Mobile Bay I-II

 ADAPT & PLAY provides access to assistive technology in the form of switch adapted toys and simple voice output devices to caregivers of young children through a lending library system.
 Learn more about ADAPT & PLAY, assistive technology for young children, how to access the APT AT lending library, and resources for acquiring assistive technology in Alabama.